-Yet how many more people will visit your website and look you up online than will ever have the opportunity to meet you in person or see your office?
-Literally thousands more people per year are probably meeting you for the first time “virtually” by Googling you, visiting your website, and checking out your social media presences than will ever step foot in your office.
+So, more than ever, thousands of people are probably meeting you for the first time “virtually” by Googling you, visiting your website, and checking out your social media presence than will ever step foot in your office.

-Additionally, the average user is spending less than 15 seconds on your site.
-So, it’s vital that you leave an impactful first impression to increase the likelihood that visitors will stay on your site long enough to learn more.
+In fact, it takes about .05 seconds for users to form an opinion about your website, so it’s incredibly important that you are creating a website that makes people want to stay to increase the likelihood that visitors will stay on your site long enough to learn more.
 Not sure what it takes to have a website that drives leads?
 We have compiled 10 of the most striking website statistics that you need to know in order to create a website that gets people to stay and converts visitors to leads.

 1. Mobile-Friendly Matters

 Think that your website doesn’t need to be mobile-friendly?
 Think again!
-In fact, 57% of internet users say they won’t recommend a business with a poorly designed website on mobile.
-Providing your site visitors with the ideal user experience on mobile is essential in order to make your potential and current clients happy.
+In fact, 57% of internet users say they won’t recommend a business with a poorly designed website on mobile and as of 2019, 94% of small business websites are mobile-friendly providing your site visitors with the ideal user experience on mobile is essential in order to make your potential and current clients happy.

 2. Make an Impactful First Impression